Actaviaz/azure-terraform/Readme.md

 Assuming you didn't make changes without scripting them in Terraform, everything should be deleted without issues.

 This process should take around **10-15** minutes.

+## Accessing Jenkins
+To access your Jenkins server Web UI, open the browser on http://<Jenkins FQDN>:8080.

+The first step you have to do is to create an Admin Account and add the base plugins.